UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 Our diagnostic odyssey is not just a journey for us, it is our life.

 Gina Szajnuk (Zanik) was born and raised in Madison, Wisconsin.
 She serves as the Co-founder and Executive Director for the Rare and Undiagnosed Network (RUN), a 501©3 nonprofit organization.
-Her three children, each of whom live with a rare and undiagnosed disease, continue to inspire and motivate her to empower rare and undiagnosed patients and their families with genomic information and community through advocacy, networking and support.
-Gina is also undiagnosed and is now the Undiagnosed Advocacy Ambassador for the National Organization for Rare Disorders (NORD), previously she was their Utah State Ambassador.
-Gina continuously fights for the rare community with her role as Chair of Utah Rare and making Utah the #1 state for Rare Disease Day in 2016.
-She offered a free symposium through the University of Utah and organized the Utah Rare State House event.
-Gina works around the clock to build a network of rare advocates, geneticists, researchers, specialists, and volunteers who can come together under one platform.
+Her three children, each of whom live with an undiagnosed rare disease, continue to inspire and motivate her to empower rare and undiagnosed patients and their families with genomic information and community through advocacy, networking and support.
+Gina is also undiagnosed and is the Undiagnosed Advocacy Ambassador for the National Organization for Rare Disorders (NORD).
+In 2016, Gina was the Chair of Utah Rare and made Utah the #1 state for Rare Disease Day.
+She is still on the Executive Committee for Utah Rare.
+Gina continuously works to build a network of rare advocates, geneticists, researchers, specialists, and volunteers who can come together under one platform.
+She is a member of the Participant Engagement and Empowerment Resource (PEER) of the Undiagnosed Disease Network (UDN).
 She is a member of the Undiagnosed Disease Network International (UDNI) as well as the Rare Disease Diagnosis Consortium.
-She is also excited to be a Co-founder for the new platform, RUNmyDNA.com.
+She has been asked to be a Rare Disease Advocacy Professional for The Rare Advocacy Movement (RAM).
+She is currently working to launch, as the Co-founder, a new platform, RUNmyDNA.com.
+She is a public speaker as well as a contributor to The Mighty.
 She is married to Justin Zanik, the NBA Utah Jazz Assistant General Manager.
-Through her husband’s position in the NBA, Gina has brought awareness to the NBA about the importance of Rare Disease Day.
-In 2016, seven NBA teams honored the rare community.
-In 2017, thirteen NBA games honored the rare community.
-Gina won the Rare Voice Award from the EveryLife Foundation for Rare Diseases as their number one State Advocacy Ambassador, she also recently accepted the Rare Champion of Hope – Advocacy Award from Global Genes.
-She served on the Mountain States Genetics Regional Collaborative while living in Utah and she served on the Program Committee for the National Ability Center.
+Through her husband’s position in the NBA, Gina has brought awareness to the NBA about the importance of rare and undiagnosed diseases.
+In 2016, Gina won the Rare Voice Award from the EveryLife Foundation for Rare Disease as well as accepted the Rare Champion of Hope – Advocacy Award from Global Genes.
 She graduated with a Bachelor of Arts from the University of Wisconsin – Madison.